What is the penalty for a HIPAA violation?

 HIPAA violation categories and their respective penalty amounts are outlined in the chart below:

 |Violation||Amount per violation||Violations of an identical provision in a calendar year|

 |Did Not Know||$100 - $50,000||$1,500,000|

 |Willful Neglect — Corrected||$10,000 - $50,000||$1,500,000|

 |Willful Neglect — Not Corrected||$50,000||$1,500,000|

 Source: HHS, Federal Register.gov

 Addressable does not mean optional.
-This is a point that we made in a previous post How do I become HIPAA compliant? (a checklist), but it cannot be stressed enough.
+This cannot be stressed enough.
 The vast majority of data breaches are due to stolen or lost data that was unencrypted.
 When in doubt, you should implement the addressable implementation specifications.
 Most of them are best practices.

 Breaches can occur when employees lose unencrypted portable devices, mistakenly send PHI to vendors who post that information online, and disclose personally identifiable, sensitive information on social networks.
 All examples from actual cases.
 Employee training and adherence to security policies and procedures is extremely important.